SYPartners-AI-Systems/leader-capacity-dashboard/docs/Comp_Banding_MultiRole_Summary.md

      else after within 15 days; fallback to latest prior title if needed.
    - Filters: Employee Type = 'Staff Full Time', Type in {'yearly','salary','salaried','annual'}, Salary not null and > 0, comp_effective_date within range.
-   - Step 2 rounding: For all three roles (CD/SD/PD), Step 2 is rounded down to the nearest $5,000 via FLOOR(value/5000)*5000 to produce clean, separated bands and avoid Step 2 ≈ Step 3 in small or top-heavy datasets.
 ---------------------------------------------------------------------------- */

 (